Doug McClelland: Opposition, 1975–1983

+Senate president, 1983–1987

 In August 1981, McClelland was elected Chairman of Committees in the Senate, adding the title Deputy President in October.
 He defeated National Country Party senator Douglas Scott by one vote with the aid of the Democrats, marking the start of the convention that the position is held by the opposition.
 When the ALP won the 1983 federal election, McClelland was elected President of the Senate in place of Harold Young.
 In 1985 and 1986, he was represented by lawyers at the trials of Lionel Murphy, a judge of the High Court and former ALP senator, where concerns had arisen over whether parliamentarian witnesses could be examined on their conduct in parliament.
 McClelland subsequently introduced what became the Parliamentary Privileges Act 1987, which defined and codified certain aspects of parliamentary privilege.
 It was "the first bill introduced by a presiding officer in the history of the Australian Parliament".

 McClelland retired from the Senate in January 1987, the year before the opening of the new Parliament House.
 He had served as chairman of the Joint Standing Committee on the New Parliament House from 1983.

 Later life

-McClelland served as Australian High Commissioner to the United Kingdom from 1987 to 1991.
+McClelland arrived in London on 20 March 1987 to take up appointment as Australian high commissioner to the United Kingdom.
+Much of his first two years was taken up with arrangements relating to the Australian Bicentenary.
+He attended local commemorations in various British locations relating to the First Fleet and attended the First Fleet Re-enactment Voyage.
+He secured approval for an Australian Army detachment to be allowed to stand guard at Buckingham Palace and also helped persuade the British government to send a vellum copy of the original Commonwealth of Australia Constitution Act 1900 act to Australia.

+McClelland opposed moves to dispose of the high commissioner's official residence in Hyde Park Gate as a cost-saving measure, personally lobbying Hawke and treasurer Paul Keating against a sale.
+He later secured funding from Keating for the residence to be renovated.
+His term as high commissioner ended in 1991 and he was replaced by career diplomat Richard Smith.

+McClelland was the last surviving member of the Whitlam ministry.
+He was interviewed by The Australian in November 2025, aged 99, in the lead-up to the 50th anniversary of the government's dismissal.

 Personal life

-McClelland married Lorna McNeill and they have one son—Robert McClelland, the former member for Barton—and two daughters.
-He was made a Companion of the Order of Australia in June 1987.
+In 1950, McClelland married Lorna McNeill, with whom he had three children.
+Their only son Robert McClelland became the third generation of the family to enter parliament, serving as federal attorney-general from 2007 to 2011.

 McClelland was awarded the Douglas Wilkie Medal for services to non-football in 1973 by the Anti-Football League.
 The accolade was presented after McClelland introduced a points system for television programming.